felipesantoos/rebisyon-rails/README.md

 - Enqueue jobs for assincronous work.
 - Store uploads in the cloud.
 - Provide solid security protections for common attacks.
-- Rails is opinionated software.
+- Rails is a opinionated software.
 - Don't Repeat Yourself.
 - Convention Over Configuration.
 - ruby --version